yuriy3122/CloudBackup/README.md

 * Common
   - Implementation of basic backup functionality that is used in other modules.
 * Model
-  - Declaration of basic entities in the DDD concept.
+  - Declaration of basic entities based on the DDD concept.
 * Repository
   - Implementation of the "Repository" pattern concept - data store access abstraction, simplification of the data quering using Entity Framework.
 * Services